Sbu-05-exe/pics/README.md

 Read description of app to understand what it does:

 ### Challenges

+- Giving our project files some structure
 - Making the application responsive to user events
 - Getting images to align properly and use of spacing
+- Fetching data and representing in a suitable data structure

 ### `npm start`